Links

 Interpretation

-It indicates that more buyers are willing to buy coins at a higher price indicating that buying pressure is stronger than the selling pressure.
+It indicates to traders that more buyers are willing to buy coins at a higher price indicating that buying pressure is stronger than the selling pressure.
 It indicates a strong possibility of price rise and shows the bullish sentiment

 It indicates that more sellers are willing to sell coins at a lower price indicating that sell pressure is stronger than the buying pressure.